conduktor/conduktor-docs/docs/gateway/how-to/multi-cluster.md

   "http://localhost:8888/gateway/v2/virtual-cluster/mypartner"
 ```

-This will return something like this, with the bootstrap address and client properties:
+This will return something like this, with the bootstrap address and client properties for the different available authentication modes:

 ```json
 {